roshan076/My-Portfolio/Web-Design/README.md

 ### 13. Magazine:
 The [`Magazine`](./13.Magazine/index.html) folder contains a webpage that highlights the new freeCodeCamp curriculum.
 The design includes a hero section, author details, social media links, and historical insights about the curriculum's development.
 The layout is fully responsive with an engaging text and image structure.

+### 14. Ferris Wheel:
+The [`Ferris-Wheel`](./14.Ferris-Wheel/index.html) folder showcases a CSS-based Ferris wheel animation.
+The wheel rotates continuously, with cabins moving in sync and changing colors as they complete their cycle.
+The design includes smooth transitions and dynamic visuals.

 ## Acknowledgments
 - These projects were completed as guided exercises provided by freeCodeCamp.